davurie/origin-angular/README.md

 # Origin Clone Angular

 After watching the Demo video, I thought it would be fun to clone one of the pages that were shown.
 I chose the Goals tab because I like how it looks, and it sounded like a realistic challenge to accomplish in my free time.
-It took me around 10 hours to create.
+It took me around 10 hours to create, so there is a lot of rushed code!

 I had to imagine a few things, such as the Completed Goals area, the New Account form, the New Goal form, and the Monthly Budget side-drawer.